Pompassador

 I have had a dog with a bowel disease named IBD, she got very sick if she ate food with corn/flour.
 If I gave her one kibble with lots of corn/flour in the ingredient list, she could throw up for up to 3 days after.
 Healthy dogs normally don’t get sick by eating this, but after this experience I don’t give my dogs this type of food, not even as treats.

 This photo is from a different brand, and as you can see there is much more meat in the food.
 In the ingredient list you can tell what type of protein they have used.
-There is also no flour or corn, but vegetables and fruit instead.
-So a much Cleaner ingredient list..
-The carbs are just under 20%, that's okay because the carbs are keeping the kibbles together.
+There is also no flour or maize, but vegetables and fruit instead.
+So a much cleaner ingredient list.
+The carbs are just under 20%, that’s okay because the carbs are keeping the kibbles together.
 With no carbs the food would probably turn into crumbs.

 Have you ever had a look at the ingredient list of your dog’s food?
 If not, I would recommend that you do.